passcod/blook/2017-jan-10-monthly-update.md

 - {HP} [Harry Potter and The Acts of Betrayal](https://www.fanfiction.net/s/3807777/1/Harry-Potter-and-The-Acts-of-Betrayal).

   Short and sweet.
-Yes, the story manages to be sweet even while including graphic depictions of sexual assault.
+Graphic at times.
 Cathartic ending and skillful munchkin lawyering.
 The last author note illustrates well the utter ridiculousness and sheer contrarian nature of some of the cretinous parts of fandom. {78k words}